paolcian/conduit_cypress/README.md

 - Visual Studio Code

 ## Quickstart
-1. clone the project and open with Visual Studio Code
+1. Clone the project and open with Visual Studio Code
 2. Open Terminal
 3. Run the command `npm install`